B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Overview/Overview.rst

 Contact Information
 -------------------

-For support or to report issues, please contact the development team at github issues in `SchemaRefinery GitHub repository <https://github.com/B-UMMI/Schema_Refinery>`_.
+For support or to report issues, please contact the development team at GitHub issues in `SchemaRefinery GitHub repository <https://github.com/B-UMMI/Schema_Refinery>`_.